Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 [https://support.google.com/photos/answer/6131416?co=GENIE.Platform%3DiOS&hl=en&oco=1](https://support.google.com/photos/answer/6131416?co=GENIE.Platform%3DiOS&hl=en&oco=1)

+---
-My Curtain could not run to the correct position.
+### My Curtain could not run to the correct position.

 1. Please check if the firmware of the Curtain is V3.2.

 Tap the Curtain icon and then tap more.
 Then tap the gear icon upright on the page to check the firmware.

-If you could not update the firmware, please kindly send feedback via the SwitchBot app so that we could send the upgrade package to you.

 2. If you are using two Curtains, please switch the two devices and see if the issue could be fixed.

-If this issue could not be fixed, please kindly take a video of the curtain issue and send feedback via the SwitchBot app so that we could solve it for you as soon as possible.
+If this issue could not be fixed, please kindly take a video of the curtain issue so that we could solve it for you as soon as possible.

 Caution：